EricZinda/Perplexity/backlog.md

 - We have code in solution_groups() that makes sure concepts and instances don't get mixed
   - Shouldn't that really be modelled as noun() having a conjunction, one outcome returns instances and the other concepts?
   - We still have to not count concepts, but this simplifies things...
+- Alternative Implementation for have_v_1_present and _order_v_1_past
+  - There should be one function for have_present() that are straight fact checking routines, that allows the system to just run the query
+    - Anything that needs special handling should go to another routine and be treated as a disjunction (i.e. alternative interpretation)
+      - I.e. things like implied requests

 Lower Pri:
 - We have 0 menus -> No. you does not have something